Turning Federated Data Chaos into Controllable Decision Systems

 style J fill:#d1ecf1

-Validation service down Queue contracts for async processing Email-based review as backup
+Validation service down Queue for async processing Email-based review

-Schema registry unreachable Cache last-known-good schemas Manual schema submission with delayed sync
+Schema registry unreachable Cache last-known-good schemas Manual submission with delayed sync

-Breaking change deployed Reject pipeline ingestion Producer must roll back or create new version
+Breaking change deployed Reject pipeline ingestion Producer must roll back or version

-Consumer dependency unknown Soft-warning only Post-deployment monitoring catches issues
+Consumer dependency unknown Soft warning only Post-deployment monitoring

 data_contract